There are multiple ways instructors can communicate with students in a CN course.

-CN made messaging individual users easy and convenient.
+1. From a student's mini profile card.
 In most places (e.g., on a post, reflection, Roster, DropBox, GradeBook), user names are links.
 Hovering over a name link will pop open the user's mini profile card.
 You can then click the email icon to send the person a CN email.
 The email will be sent to both the user's CN account and their email inbox.
 They can respond from either place.

+2. From a student's profile/ePortfolio.
 You may also click a student's name or profile image to go to their profile/ePortfolio.
 Then, use the "Message" button from the top to send the person a CN email.

+3. From CN site-wide message tool.
 Another place to email one or several individuals is from the Email icon located on the universal navigation bar.
 After you click the COMPOSE button, the CN email form will appear.

 Email a Group of Students

+2. Message Students from the course GradeBook.
 If you need to message students based on their submissions or performance on an assignment (including quiz), you may leverage the "Message Students" option on the assignment from the instructor GradeBook.